mishakessler/unix-environment/README.md

 <details><summary>🔎 Learn More</summary><br>

-At over 12GB, Xcode is a beast of an IDE, and we just don't need to use up that disk space.
-Instead, we'll use Command Line Tools, which is a smaller package within Xcode.
+Clocking in at over 3GB, Xcode is a beast of an IDE, and we just don't need to use up that disk space.
+That said, we will use Command Line Tools, which is a package within Xcode.
 Command Line Tools includes the most commonly used utilities and compilers (_make_, _GNU compiler collection_, _perl_, _git_, etc.), and we will be needing these.
 In Terminal, Command Line Tools uses `xcode-select` command prefix.

 </details>